Virtual Field Trips: Adults

 REMARKABLE WOMEN OF MARYLAND

-What better way to celebrate 2020 as the Year of the Woman than to highlight the remarkable women of Maryland.
+Celebrate the remarkable women of Maryland!
 Learn about the lives of Harriet Tubman, Elizabeth Bonaparte, Margaret Brent, the work of suffragists, and more to gain a richer understanding of Maryland’s history.

 TRACING THE LIFE OF FREDERICK DOUGLASS